Pirate Names List

 - For Roleplay: Print this list for your GM screen.
 Next time your players walk into a port tavern, you have 200 fully realized identities ready to deploy.
 If you need hyper-detailed backstories, try the character name generator.

-In the Golden Age of Piracy, adopting a new alias was not a simple act of vanity.
-It was a serious, permanent ritual of rebirth.
-When a sailor signed a ship's articles of agreement and chose a new name, they were legally and socially shedding their old identity.
-The act of shedding their birth name meant dissolving all debts, breaking ties with the crown, abandoning indentured contracts on land, and protecting their families back home from the immense shame and legal repercussions of having a relative hanged at the gallows.
+In the Golden Age of Piracy, adopting a new alias was a necessity.
+When a sailor signed a ship's articles of agreement and chose a new name, they shed their old identity.
+This protected their families back home from the shame and legal repercussions of having a relative hanged for piracy.

-Once a new name was declared on deck, it became the sailor's primary currency.
-In an era where shipboard democracy was highly developed, pirate crews elected their officers, voted on voyages, and divided loot under these aliases.
+Once a new name was declared on deck, it became the sailor's permanent identity.
+Pirate crews elected their officers, voted on voyages, and divided loot under these aliases.

-A well-crafted alias also functioned as an early form of marketing.
-Captains like Blackbeard, Bartholomew Roberts, and Calico Jack Rackham understood that a theatrical reputation preceded the vessel, enabling them to capture merchant ships without firing a single shot.
+A fearsome alias also served a tactical purpose.
+Captains like Blackbeard and Bartholomew Roberts understood that a terrifying reputation enabled them to capture merchant ships without firing a single shot.
 The name alone did the fighting.

-To design a pirate identity that truly stands out in high-seas fiction or tabletop campaigns, you must understand the classic three-part formula:
+To design a pirate identity that stands out in fiction or tabletop campaigns, you can use a classic three-part formula:

-For Dungeon Masters running campaigns like *Ghosts of Saltmarsh* or custom high-seas sandboxes, this roster of 200+ pirate names functions as an invaluable sandbox utility.
+For Dungeon Masters running campaigns like Ghosts of Saltmarsh or custom high-seas adventures, this list of 200+ pirate names is a great resource.

 Frequently Asked Questions